The J.D. Application

 - Sept 1

-Application fees are non-refundable.
-The $30 application fee cannot be refunded to candidates who might qualify for a waiver but apply before receiving the invitation.
-Also, please note that the fee waiver process begins anew each application cycle and the information above is effective at the beginning of each cycle.
-A fee waiver is only valid for that particular application cycle.
+Please note: Application fees are non-refundable.
+The $30 application fee cannot be refunded to candidates who might qualify for a waiver but apply prior to receiving it.
+Additionally, the fee waiver process begins anew each application cycle, and a waiver is valid only until the expiration date indicated.